 While most of the visa requirements are pretty standard: a form, copy of your passport and two photographs, there are times when things get trickier (or more fun, depending on your perspective).
 Some of the things that you might be asked to present are (this list is not exhaustive.
 Do check with each consulate before applying):

 - Letters of invitation.
-A formal document “inviting” you to stay in the country, which can either be obtained from a friend in the country (although usually through a long and complicated process) or through a travel agency (for a price).
+A formal document “inviting” you to stay in the country, which can either be obtained from a trusted friend in the country (although usually through a long and complicated process) or through a travel agency (for a price).

 - Letter from your Embassy.
 A formal document issued by any consular office from your home country confirming that you are you, and your passport belongs to you.
 Pretty easy to obtain (sometimes for a small fee) if your country as an Embassy or consulate in the place where you are in.